Are Rim Locks Secure?

 Rim lock vs deadbolt

-let's delve into the final comparison: rim lock vs deadbolt.
-Rim locks come in two main forms - as a door lock and as a privacy mechanism for a bathroom.
-For the purpose of this comparison, we'll primarily focus on the latter scenario.
+Now let’s look at the final comparison: rim lock vs deadbolt.
+Rim locks are available in two main forms — as general door locks and as privacy locks for bathrooms.

 Rim Locks and Deadbolts